Wheelchair Accessible Patio Doors | Brennan Enterprises

 Are there other low threshold patio door options?

-While sliding and hinged dare popular patio door styles that can be made to ADA-compliance also consider other style patio doors, especially if you’re looking to transform your space to a trendier indoor-outdoor look.
+If you’re looking to transform your space to a trendier indoor-outdoor look larger multislide or folding doors maybe an option worth exploring.
 As I mentioned many manufacturers offer customization and there are other doors that can provide you with a low or flush threshold.
 Remember to check with an expert regarding ADA compliance.
 You can find other mobility aids here.

 Two fun styles that could work if the threshold was the primary concern are lift slide doors and pocket patio doors.
 While more expensive than standard sliding and hinged doors these types of doors command attention for their dramatic character.
 Both doors create a wide open space merging your indoor and outdoor spaces.